hbehar/weekly-planner-dashboard/README.md

 # Git conventions

 ### Commits

 Only use these prefixes:

 - add, remove, update, refactor, fix
   Add detailed commit body as much as possible.
   Squash all commits into one when merging branches.
 In picked commit add prefix to close issue like closes, fixes.

 ### Branchs

 Create a new branch for each feature and use feature/ prefix for all feature branches.
-Guard master branch and test changes in development branch before merging to master.

 ### Issues

 Open an issue for each feature and implementation.

 ## Development server